 Usually, welding is done only on carbon steel.
 Carbon steel has the ability to handle the excess heat that any novice welder might accidentally apply to the metal.
 It is, thus, compatible with a majority of the welding machines available for use.
 Stainless steel is well suited for storing beverage or edible items because of its ability to resist corrosion.

-It is compatible with the usual TIG or MIG welding machine and does not require as much amperage to operate as does carbon steel when being welded.
+It is fully compatible with TIG or MIG welding machine and does not require as much amperage to operate as does carbon steel when being welded.
 Aluminium needs an almost uniform supply of heat to keep the weld pool from drying out owing to its high heat-conductive capacity.
 However, the high input of heat often results in deformation of the workpiece.

-Thus aluminium requires more complex welding machines, such as the MIG machine equipped with the ability to perform pulse welding, in order to be conjoined optimally well.
+Thus aluminium requires more complex welding machines, such as MIG machine equipped with the ability to perform pulse welding, in order to be conjoined optimally well.
 A better choice for welding aluminium would a high-end TIG welding machine.
 It would be, thus, best that you assess the metal that you wish to conjoin before selecting a welding machine.

 #2)Establish the ideal amperage

-Take, for instance, thick structural steel and a pipe having a thickness greater than half an inch; you would require either a stick welding machine or a high-end MIG welding machine to weld these effectively.
+Like thick structural steel and a pipe having a thickness greater than half an inch; you would require either a stick welding machine or a high-end MIG welding machine to weld these effectively.

 To weld thin metals, on the contrary, you would require more sensitive welding machines which would provide just the right amount of heat to form the weld.
 In this respect, welding aluminium becomes almost the same as does welding a relatively thinner metal.